College of Engineering and Technology

 Dr. Tarek Abdel-Salam is a Professor in the Department of Engineering.
 His research interests include solar energy, solar assisted heat pumps, wind energy, alternative fuels, supersonic mixing and combustion, atomization, sprays and fuel injection and thermal-fluids systems.
 He is an active member of ASHRAE, SAE, ASME, and ASEE.

-Dr. Stephanie George is an Assistant Professor in the Department of Engineering.
+Dr. Stephanie George is an Associate Professor in the Department of Engineering.
 Her research interests include computational modeling of the cardiovascular system using MRI, pulmonary hypertension with sickle cell disease, and heart failure patient monitoring.

 Dr. Colleen Janeiro is a Teaching Assistant Professor in the Department of Engineering.
 Her research interests include tissue engineering, especially in the musculoskeletal system; bioabsorbable polymers, their uses in vivo, and their processing quirks; and how to improve engineering education.

-Dr. Sunghan Kim is an Assistant Professor in the Department of Engineering.
+Dr. Sunghan Kim is an Associate Professor in the Department of Engineering.
 His research includes biomedical signal processing and instrumentation.
 More specifically, EEG-based brain-computer interface and emotion study, cardiovascular perfusion monitoring, diabetic neuropathy balance study, continuous blood pressure monitoring, and intracranial pressure estimation.

 Dr. Loren Limberis is an Associate Professor in the Department of Engineering.
 His research interests include biomolecular engineering, bioprocess engineering, and biohybrid devices.
 His research involves the development of novel biomolecules for use in a variety of biotechnology devices, such as biosensors, research and diagnostic tools, and other bioengineered applications.